-Research projects will produce a final report.
-The report will either be sent for external review by NITC staff or a published article based on the work in an academic journal will be accepted in lieu of the peerreview.
+Research projects will produce a final report that will be peer-reviewed externally.
 For proposals for this RFP, PIs should plan on submitting a draft report conforming to style guidelines (templates will be available on the NITC website) no later than one month prior to the project end date.
 Final invoices will only be paid once the draft report is submitted.
 The report should document the research project in total, including a complete description of the problem, objectives, approach, methodology, findings, conclusions, and recommendations.
 The report should document all data gathered, analyses performed, and results achieved.

-If the draft report will undergo the peer-review process, we will send the draft research report to at least two peer-reviewers.
+The draft report will be peer-reviewed.
+We will send the draft research report to at least two peer-reviewers.
 As applicable, at least one representative of the matching/partner entity will be asked to provide a review.
 PIs are responsible for incorporating peer-review comments into the final report.
 Before publishing, final reports that incorporate peer review comments will be reviewed by an editor to ensure standard formatting requirements are met.
 When a report is produced as part of a joint effort, NITC will work with the matching/sponsoring entity to ensure that one report will meet the requirements of all partners.
 All final reports will be produced as part of a numbered report series, and will include the OST-R disclaimer and NITC funding attribution.
 All final reports will be posted online.
 More details about project requirements can be found in the "Principal Investigator's Guide to Sponsored Activities" posted online.